 Under the partnership, Merge NZ provides the tutors and NZSEG promotes and hosts the courses.
 The courses are being run not for profit, with spaces limited.

-NZSE - New Zealand Skills and Education College is a NZQA Category One accredited education provider and part of the New Zealand Skills and Education Group.
+NZSE - New Zealand Skills and Education College is part of the New Zealand Skills and Education Group.